ADGEfficiency/teaching-monolith/distributed-computing/README.md

 ## Don't forget about Bash

-Cool example from Designing Data-Intensive Applications
+From *Designing Data-Intensive Applications - The Big Ideas Behind Reliable, Scalable, and Maintainable Systems - Martin Kleppmann*
-- can process gigabytes of data in seconds
+- we can process gigabytes of data in seconds with our friendly, always available bash tools:

 ```bash
 cat ~/.bash_history |